-The Sacred Valley of the Incas or Urubamba Valley is a valley in the Andes of Peru, close to the Inca capital of Cusco and below the ancient sacred city of Machu Picchu.
-The valley is generally understood to include everything between Písac, Ollantaytambo and Chinchero, parallel to the Urubamba River, or Vilcanota River or Wilcamayu, as this Sacred River is called when passing through the valley.
-It is fed by numerous rivers, which descend through adjoining valleys and gorges, and contains numerous archaeological remains and villages.
-The Incas due to its special geographical and climatic qualities appreciated the valley.
-It was one of the empire’s main points for the extraction of natural wealth, and the best place for maize production in Peru.
-The Incas called this the Sacred Valley because it was there that they developed a rich agricultural society, and built fortresses and different complexes.
+The Sacred Valley of the Incas includes the places of Písac, Ollantaytambo and Chinchero, parallel to the Vilcanota or Wilcamayu river, it is fed by numerous rivers, which descend through adjacent valleys and gorges.
+The Incas, due to its special geographical and climatic qualities, was one of the main points of the empire for the extraction of natural wealth and the best place for the production of corn in Peru.
+The Incas called this the Sacred Valley because it was there that they developed a rich agricultural society and built fortresses.

 Pisaq: The National Archaeological Park of Pisac is constituted by groups of archaeological remains among which stand platforms, aqueducts, roads associated with walls and portals, channeled water channels, cemeteries, bridges, etc. The area covered by this group is 4 square kilometers in area.
 On this area the ruins are located occupying the hills, they appear forming groups of complicated disposition, while in others isolated constructions of the other groups are noticed.